 Remember, hiring top performing salespeople is an investment, and you always want to invest wisely.
 If you need helping acquiring more high achieving salespeople for your team, then contact Cowen Partners, a premier sales leadership recruitment firm.

-Cowen Partners has a strong record of identifying and recruiting sales leadership for fast-growing public and private companies.
-Our experienced C-suite recruiters routinely place top talent in executive roles for companies in an array of industries, from sports & entertainment to finance, human resources, health care, hospitality & tourism, insurance, legal, real estate, and much more.
+Cowen Partners has a strong record as a top sales executive recruiter for fast-growing public and private companies.
+Our experienced demand generation recruiters routinely place top talent in executive roles for companies in an array of industries, from sports & entertainment to finance, human resources, health care, hospitality & tourism, insurance, legal, real estate, and much more.

-Contact us to discuss recruiting an exceptional sales team or leader for your organization.
+Contact us to discuss recruiting an exceptional sales team or demand generation executive for your organization.

 If you liked our “How to Choose the Right Top Performing Salespeople to Hire”, you might be interested in these other posts about retained executive recruiting: